-Research Collaboration is directed by Drs.
+Research Collaboration at the University of Kansas Center for Research on Learning is directed by Drs.
 Amy Gaumer Erickson and Pattie Noonan.
-They are supported by staff with expertise in evaluation design, qualitative and quantitative methods, marginalized populations, self-determination, multi-tiered instruction and interventions, secondary school reform, college and career competencies, graphic design, and programming.
-Additionally, our office collaborates with a variety of diverse consultants across the country in order to expand our capacity and meet each project’s unique needs.
+They are supported by staff with expertise in evaluation design, qualitative and quantitative methods, college and career competencies, marginalized populations, self-determination, multi-tiered instruction and interventions, secondary school reform, graphic design, and programming.
+Additionally, their office collaborates with a variety of diverse consultants across the country in order to expand our capacity and meet each project’s unique needs.

 firstname.lastname@example.org - Office: (785) 864-0517 - Fax: (785) 864-6421

 Rooms 702 & 704, Joseph R. Pearson Hall, 1122 W. Campus Rd., Lawrence, KS 66045